Freshmen Teachers Launch “Cellphone Strike Force”

 However, the phone pockets seem to be making a difference.
 “I would say that since using the phone pocket chart more effectively this year, and being kind of stricter on it, I feel like my students’ social skills and their face to face interactions have become stronger just in the last month,” Walsh said.

-This is reflected in research, as one 2014 UCLA study showed that preteens that spent 5 days without phones improved social skills in tests.
+This is reflected in research, as one 2014 UCLA study showed that preteens that spent five days without phones improved social skills in tests.
 Additionally, a Pew Research Foundation study in 2015 found that 89% of Americans used their phone in their last social interaction, and 82% felt that it at least occasionally hurt the conversation.

 However, students are more optimistic about socially benefitting from phones.
 “I think phones can help me talk to people, just because I think social media is a good way to keep in touch or catch up with people,” freshman Elena Chiari said.
 She added that people talk more to each other in class when their phones are in the pockets.
 “I don’t mind the phone pockets.
 I just think as long as we get to use phones when we don’t have class, it’s fine,” she said.